hackergrrl/twitter-rss-server/README.md

 # setup

-Unfortunately Twitter has a great deal of barriers around their API.
-Setup requires [creating a new Twitter app](https://apps.twitter.com/) in order to get a Consumer Key, Consumer Secret Key, an Access Token, and an Access Token Secret.
+Twitter has chosen to put up barriers around their API, so you'll need to [Create a Twitter App](https://apps.twitter.com/) to get a Consumer Key, Consumer Secret Key, an Access Token, and an Access Token Secret.
 Oy vey.

-On your first run of `twitter-rss-server` you'll be asked for these values: they'll be written as a JSON blob in your system's configuration directory (`~/.config/configstore/twitter-rss-server` on \*nixes).
+Once you have these, you'll be asked for them on your first run of `twitter-rss-server`.
+They'll be written as a JSON blob in your system's configuration directory (`~/.config/configstore/twitter-rss-server` on \*nixes).

 # usage